bidzhao/dbrwproxy/README.md

     go build

 ### Configure
     Modify the config.yml file to configure databases.
+You can configure both databases, or only one of them.

 ### Run
     ./dbrwproxy -c config.yml